Bomb hoax once again haunts Delhi schools - The Statesman

 Earlier on Monday, more than 40 schools in Delhi received bomb threats in a similar manner.

-The schools that received the latest bomb threats included four from South East Delhi and three from South West Delhi.
-They all received an email at 4:30 am threatening bomb attacks.
-Responding to the emergency, teams from the Fire Department, the police, bomb detection units, and dog squads rushed to the schools.
+The schools an email at 4:30 am threatening bomb attacks.
+Responding the emergency, teams from the Fire Department, the police, bomb detection units, and dog squads rushed to the schools.
 Immediately after the receipt of the threat mail, school authorities informed the parents of the students about the development and warned them against sending wards to the schools.

 AAP National Convenor Arvind Kejriwal called the bomb threat to schools a serious issue that should concern all.